NikolaySuslov/SandboxAssetServer/docs/api.md

 /assets/*asset_id*/meta/group
 -----------------------------

+Manage an asset's assigned group.

 * `GET` - Returns the name of the group assigned to this asset.
-* `POST` - Assigns a group to the given asset.
+* `POST` - Assigns a group to this asset.
 Only the asset uploader and members of a write-permitted group can set an asset's group.
+* `DELETE` - Clears the group assigned to this asset.
+Equivalent to a `POST` to this endpoint with an empty body.

+Returns:

+* `200/204` - Request successful.
+* `401` - Asset does not allow anonymous access/writes/deletion.
+* `403` - Asset does not allow unprivileged access/writes/deletion.
+* `404` - No asset with this ID.

 /groups/new
 -----------

+Create a new permission group.

 * `POST` - Create a new group whose only member is the creator.

+Returns:

+* `201` - Group created.
+* `400` - No group name specified.
+* `401` - Anonymous clients cannot create groups.
+* `403` - There is already a group by that name.

 /groups/*group_name*
 --------------------

 * `GET` - Returns a JSON object containing the group name (`group`) and the group membership list (`members`).

+Returns:

+* `200` - Request successful.
+* `404` - No such group.
+Still returns an empty membership JSON object though.

 /groups/*group_name*/adduser
 ----------------------------

 * `POST` - Adds the user specified in the body of the request to the group.
 Can only be done by a current member of the group.

+Returns:

+* `200` - Request successful.
+* `304` - The given user is already a member of that group.
+* `400` - No user specified to add to the group.
+* `401` - Anonymous users cannot modify groups.
+* `403` - The authenticated user is not a member of the group, cannot change membership.
+* `404` - No such group.

 /groups/*group_name*/rmuser
 ----------------------------

 * `POST` - Removes the user specified in the body of the request from the group.
 Can only be done by a current member of the group (including the user to be removed).

+Returns:

+* `204` - User successfully removed from group.
+* `304` - Given user is not a member of this group.
+* `400` - No user specified.
+* `401` - Anonymous users cannot modify groups.
+* `403` - The authenticated user is not a member of the group, cannot change membership.
+* `404` - No such group.

 /groups/by-user/*user_name*
 ---------------------------

 * `GET` - Returns a JSON object containing the user name (`user`) and the list of groups the user is a part of (`membership`).

+Returns:

+* `200` - Request successful.

 Planned APIs
 ============